Paroxysmisch/genome-assembly/dissertation/main.typ

 #set heading(numbering: "1.")
 #set place(float: true)
+#show figure.caption: set text(size: 0.9em)

 = Introduction
 == Motivation
 Genome assembly has remained a central subject in computational biology for the past four decades, as accurate reconstruction of an organism’s genome is essential in understanding its biology and evolution.
 By enabling researchers to map and analyze an organism's @dna, including genes, regulatory elements, and non-coding regions (segments that do not directly encode proteins), we gain insight into the organism's traits, development, and overall function.
 Comparative analyses of genome assemblies across species also sheds light on evolutionary relationships.

 In addition, assembling a large number of genomes from the same species allows scientists to study the role of genetic variation in health and disease, revealing factors that contribute to susceptibility or resistance to various conditions.
 This is increasingly important as we move into the realm of targeted healthcare, such as personalized drugs that are tailored to an individual by utilizing their unique genetic information, providing more effective treatment.

+A @t2t assembly is essential in gaining complete insight into an organism's genome.
+A @t2t sequence represents a complete, continuous genome without gaps or fragmentation.
+Remarkably, achieving such assemblies has only become feasible in recent years with the advent of long-read sequencing technologies.
+Although the Human Genome Project concluded in 2003, the reference genome produced contained several missing regions that were challenging to assemble, with the first @t2t sequencing of human DNA only recently achieved in 2021.

-Genome assemblies are often crucial pre-requisites for downstream biological analysis, and in this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) assembly, by increasing accuracy, scalability, and speed, as well as reducing costs.
+@T2t assemblies are a foundational requirement for several downstream biological analysis, and in this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) @t2t assembly, by increasing accuracy, scalability, and speed, as well as reducing costs.

 == Existing methods <sec:existing_methods>
-Although the Human Genome Project concluded in 2003, the first @t2t sequencing of human DNA was only achieved in 2021.
-A @t2t sequence is a gapless, unfragmented genome assembly, necessary for understanding the full structural complexity of a chromosome, with telomeres being the protective structures found at the ends of chromosomes.

-Historically, hierarchical sequencing and @wgs have been the two predominant strategies.
+Historically, hierarchical sequencing and @wgs have been the two predominant assembly strategies.
 Hierarchical sequencing involves cloning, sequencing, and assembly of tiled genomic fragments that are aligned against a physical or genetic genome map, with the human reference genome GRCh38 being primarily constructed with this method.

 Due to its high cost and labour-intensive nature, heirarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads.
 These reads are then reassembled into a complete genome by identifying overlaps between them.
 Unlike hierarchical sequencing, @wgs must consider overlaps between reads spanning the entire genome, not just localized regions, which significantly increases computational complexity.

 A fundamental part of @wgs is the creation of the overlap graph, in which each vertex is a read.
 There exists a directed edge between the vertex of read $A$ and of read $B$ if the suffix of $A$ can be aligned to (i.e. overlaps with) the prefix $B$.
 However, in practice, this overlap graph is not perfect.
 Due to the computational cost of exact overlap calculations and the inherent noise in sequencing technologies, overlaps are imprecise.

 Additional challenges include errors in base-calling (translating the electrical signals into a sequence of nucleotides: @nuc_a, @nuc_g, @nuc_c, @nuc_t) the raw read data, long repetitive regions in the genome, and other sequencing artifacts---all of which introduce spurious nodes and edges into the graph, which must be cleaned up.

-#figure(
-  image("graphics/artifacts.svg", width: 90%)
-)

-#subpar.grid(
+#place(top + center)[#figure(image("graphics/artifacts.svg", width: 90%), caption: [Elementary artifact types encountered in overlap graphs.
+Each node in this example overlap graph represents a read, and the edges correspond to overlaps between those reads.]) <fig:common_artifacts>]

+Existing methods for overlap graph simplification involve a collection of algorithms and heuristics to remove elementary artifacts such as bubbles, dead-ends, and transitive (shortcut) edges (@fig:common_artifacts).
+It is vital to note that artifacts occurring in overlap graphs are not bound to only these three categories, and do not occur in isolation.
+Instead, they frequently have complex interactions that lead to challenging to resolve tangles (demonstrated in @tip and @tangle).

+Consequently, despite the utility of heuristic algorithms, these methods often struggle in complex genomic regions, where unique assembly solutions may not exist, resulting in either the omission of these complex regions in the final assembly completely, leading to a fragmented and incomplete result, or reliance on manual curation by human experts---an approach that is time-consuming, costly, and not scalable when processing thousands of genomes.

+#place(top + center)[#subpar.grid(
   columns: (1fr, 1fr, 1fr),
   figure(image("graphics/chr19_bubble.png"), caption: [
     Bubble